Clara Blandick: Move to Hollywood

-The Wizard of Oz and later years
+The Wizard of Oz

 In 1939, Blandick landed her most memorable minor role – Aunt Em in MGM's classic The Wizard of Oz.
 Though it was a small part (Blandick filmed all her scenes in a single week), the character was an important symbol of protagonist Dorothy's quest to return home to her beloved aunt and uncle.
 (Aunt Em and Uncle Henry are the only characters from the beginning of the movie, in black-and-white Kansas, not to have alter ego characters in the Land of Oz.)
 Blandick beat May Robson, Janet Beecher, and Sarah Padden for the role, and earned $750 per week.
 Some believed Aunt Em's alter ego was to be Glinda, the Good Witch of the North but the studio opted to use different actresses for each role.
 The reason was they wanted someone younger looking to contrast the good witch from the bad witches, although Billie Burke, who played Glinda, was only eight years younger.
 Blandick is only credited in the movie's closing credits.

+Later years

 After The Wizard of Oz, Blandick returned to her staple of character acting in supporting and bit roles.
 She would continue to act in a wide variety of roles in dozens of films.
-She played Mrs. Morton Pringle in 1940's Anne of Windy Poplars, a department store customer in the 1941 Marx Brothers film The Big Store, a fashionable socialite in the 1944 musical Can't Help Singing, and a cold-blooded murderer in the 1947 mystery Philo Vance Returns.
+She played Mrs. Morton Pringle in 1940's Anne of Windy Poplars, a department store customer in the Marx Brothers film The Big Store and a nurse in It Started with Eve in 1941, a fashionable socialite in the 1944 musical Can't Help Singing, and a cold-blooded murderer in the 1947 mystery Philo Vance Returns.
 Her final two roles both came in 1950 – playing a housekeeper and a landlady in Key to the City and Love That Brute, respectively.
 She retired from acting at the age of 74 and went into seclusion at the Hollywood Roosevelt Hotel.